Seasonal Affective Disorder Treatment

 What is Seasonal Affective Disorder?

 What is Seasonal Affective Disorder?
 Seasonal Affective Disorder or SAD for short, affects up to 10% of the population according to Wikipedia.org.
 It affects women a lot more than men, about 4 times more women experience the signs and symptoms of seasonal affective disorder than do their male counterparts.
 SAD feelings usually begin when the season changes from fall into the longer and darker winter months, but it can happen in the dead of summer as well.
-It is a mild form of depression that can sometimes get more severe if the person being affected does not take some positive steps to alleviate it.
-Fortunately there is a natural Seasonal Affective Disorder Treatment that can easily move you from SAD to Glad in a few short hours.
+Some people can feel it and be over it in a few hours and get back on track.
+Other people have a more difficult time shaking these feelings.
+If it lasts longer than a few hours it leads to SAD Depression or Seasonal Affective Disorder Depression.

-How do you know for sure if you have SAD Depression and are just not sad?
-There are some common signs and symptoms that you can look out for to see if you or someone you know is suffering from Seasonal Affective Disorder or Depression.
-If you or someone you know experiences serious mood changes, usually in a negative or depressive type way, they may just be suffering from SAD.
+How do you know if you have SAD Depression?
+There are some common signs and symptoms that you can look out for to see if you or someone you know is suffering from Seasonal Affective Disorder or SAD Depression.
+As the title shows it is usually Seasonal, because of the changes of seasons, and the change from your regular pattern of living to an altered one.

 - Difficulty Getting Out of Bed